Frequently Asked Questions

 If you are not happy with the ATO’s objection decision, you may appeal the decision to the Administrative Appeals Tribunal or the Federal Court of Australia.

-You may wish to consider seeking legal or tax advice if you need help in these matters.
+You should seek your own independent legal or tax advice if you need help in these matters.

-The IGTO may assist taxpayers to ensure that the audit is fair and transparent.
-Where appropriate, the IGTO may provide advice on how the taxpayer may approach the ATO to address their concerns.
+The IGTO may assist taxpayers to ensure that the audit is fair and transparent, having regard to all the circumstances.
 In some cases, the IGTO may also recommend changes the ATO may make to the audit approach to achieve fair and transparent outcomes.

-However, the IGTO is not empowered to make decisions as to whether an audit should be commenced or continued and what issues should be audited.
+However, the IGTO is not empowered to make decisions as to whether an audit should be commenced or continued or what issues should be audited.

-The IGTO can help you to address complaints about the ATO in relation to the ATO’s disclosure of your debt to credit reporting bureaus (or the underlying debt itself).
-The ATO will not disclose your debt to credit reporting bureaus while your complaint investigation is still in progress.
+The IGTO can investigate ATO actions and decisions that relate to a proposed disclosure of your tax debt information to credit reporting bureaus (or the underlying debt itself).
+If you have lodged a dispute with the IGTO about a proposed disclosure or the underlying tax debt, and the IGTO is conducting an investigation into these actions, the ATO will not disclose your debt to credit reporting bureaus while that investigation is in progress.

 The best measure to prevent the ATO from disclosing a taxpayer’s business tax debts is to continue to effectively engage with the ATO to address the outstanding debt.
 The IGTO is available to assist taxpayers where they are experiencing difficulties engaging with the ATO for this purpose.

-If you are not happy with the way in which the TPB has handled your approach, you can make a complaint with the IGTO.
+If you are not happy with the way in which the TPB has handled your complaint and you have attempted to resolve your concerns with the TPB directly but remain dissatisfied, you can lodge a dispute with the IGTO.

 No. The TPB is responsible for registering tax agents and BAS agents.
 If you are not happy with the TPB’s decision, you can apply for it to be reviewed by the Administrative Appeals Tribunal.
 The Tribunal is empowered to reinstate tax and BAS agents’ registration.
 Further information is available on the Tax Practitioners Board’s website.